zshawdev/pokelex-react/README.md

 # Pokélex React

-> A rewrite of [Pokélex](https://github.com/zshawdev/pokelex) using React, TypeScript, and Tailwind CSS
+> A rewrite of [Pokélex](https://github.com/zshawdev/pokelex) using React, TypeScript, and Tailwind CSS.

+## PokéLex

+PokéLex ("Pokédex" + "lexicon") is a website that combines an immersive language learning approach with the universally-loved, multimedia sensation that is Pokémon.
+Practice your foreign language skills by learning about the world's favorite mythical creatures via this interactive, multilingual encyclopedia!

 ## Project Structure